 - Legal obligations: processing personal data is necessary for compliance with a legal obligation to which we are subject to.

-- Legitimate interests: processing personal data is necessary for the purposes of the legitimate interests pursued by us.
+- Legitimate interests: processing personal data is necessary for the purposes of the legitimate interests pursued by us which does not unduly prejudice you.

 We undertake to respect the confidentiality of your personal data and to guarantee you can exercise your rights.

 - Request correction of the personal data that we hold about you.
-You have the right to have any incomplete or inaccurate data we hold about you corrected.
+You have the right to have any incomplete or inaccurate information we hold about you corrected.
+We offer individuals we are verifying the opportunity to amend incorrectly captured data as part of the identity verification journey.

 - Object to processing of your personal data.
 This right exists where we are relying on a legitimate interest as the legal basis for our processing and there is something about your particular situation, which makes you want to object to our processing of your personal data on this ground.
 You also have the right to object where we are processing your personal data for direct marketing purposes.